bernard-elhagin/dots/configs.md

 Importance: medium

-*partition.assignment.strategy*
+#partition.assignment.strategy#
 -------------------------------

 A list of class names or class types, ordered by preference, of supported partition assignment strategies that the client will use to distribute partition ownership amongst consumer instances when group management is used.
-Available options are:
+Available options

-o org.apache.kafka.clients.consumer.RangeAssignor: Assigns
+are:`org.apache.kafka.clients.consumer.RangeAssignor`: Assigns
-partitions on a per-topic basis.
+partitions on a per-topic

-o org.apache.kafka.clients.consumer.RoundRobinAssignor: Assigns
+basis.`org.apache.kafka.clients.consumer.RoundRobinAssignor`: Assigns
-partitions to consumers in a round-robin fashion.

-o org.apache.kafka.clients.consumer.StickyAssignor: Guarantees
-an assignment that is maximally balanced while preserving as many existing partition assignments as possible.
+partitions to consumers in a round-robin fashion.`org.apache.kafka.clients.consumer.StickyAssignor`: Guarantees an assignment that is maximally balanced while preserving as many existing partition assignments as possible.`org.apache.kafka.clients.consumer.CooperativeStickyAssignor`:

-o org.apache.kafka.clients.consumer.CooperativeStickyAssignor:
-Follows the same StickyAssignor logic, but allows for cooperative rebalancing.

-The default assignor is [RangeAssignor, CooperativeStickyAssignor], which will use the RangeAssignor by default, but allows upgrading to the CooperativeStickyAssignor with just a single rolling bounce that removes the RangeAssignor from the list.
+Follows the same StickyAssignor logic, but allows for cooperative rebalancing.The default assignor is [RangeAssignor, CooperativeStickyAssignor], which will use the RangeAssignor by default, but allows upgrading to the CooperativeStickyAssignor with just a single rolling bounce that removes the RangeAssignor from the list.Implementing the `org.apache.kafka.clients.consumer.ConsumerPartitionAssignor` interface allows you to plug in a custom assignment strategy.

-Implementing the
-org.apache.kafka.clients.consumer.ConsumerPartitionAssignor
-interface allows you to plug in a custom assignment strategy.

 Type: list
-Default: class org.apache.kafka.clients.consumer.RangeAssignor,class
+Default: class org.apache.kafka.clients.consumer.RangeAssignor,class org.apache.kafka.clients.consumer.CooperativeStickyAssignor
-org.apache.kafka.clients.consumer.CooperativeStickyAssignor
 Valid Values: non-null string
 Importance: medium

-*receive.buffer.bytes*
+#receive.buffer.bytes#
 ----------------------

 The size of the TCP receive buffer (SO_RCVBUF) to use when reading data.
 If the